cat2cat

 # prune_c2c

-# highest1 leave only one observation with the highest probability for each orginal one
+# highest1 leaves only one observation with the highest probability for each original one

 (o_2006_n.shape[0],